fire-beast/StockApp/README.md

-# Stock Market App
+# Super Over Cricket

-Welcome to the **Stock Market App**!
-This web application allows users to explore stock prices, manage their portfolio, and engage in simulated trading.
-Built with a modern tech stack, this app aims to provide a user-friendly experience for anyone interested in the stock market.
+Welcome to the **Super Over Cricket**!
+This web application allows users to engage in a thrilling cricket simulation game against the computer.
+Built with a simple tech stack, this game aims to provide an entertaining experience for cricket fans.

 ## Table of Contents
 - [Features](#features)
 - [Technologies Used](#technologies-used)

 ## Features

-- User authentication with a login system.
-- Real-time stock price fetching from CSV files.
+- Two phases of gameplay: batting and bowling.
-- User-friendly interface for managing a portfolio.
+- User-friendly interface for selecting runs.
-- Detailed company information accessible through dedicated pages.
+- Real-time feedback on scores and game status.
+- Session management to keep track of scores and game state.
-- Dynamic updates for stock prices.
+- Dynamic updates on batting and bowling phases.

 ## Technologies Used

-- **Frontend:** HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, PHP
-- **Backend:** Node.js, Express.js
-- **Data Storage:** CSV files for stock prices
+- **Backend**: PHP (for server-side logic and session management)